Skip to main content

 What you’ll build

-• A recorded episode under runs/demo/<episode-id>/
+• A recorded episode under .noesis/episodes/<episode-id>/

 • A timeline with phases and a couple of quick metrics